Rio’s governor suspended amid widening corruption probe involving Brazil’s pandemic response

 Prosecutors charge that Witzel was at the “top of the pyramid” of a corrupt scheme of bribes and kickbacks for government contracts that included projects aimed at combating the coronavirus in Brazil, which has the world’s second-highest number of confirmed cases at nearly 3.8 million.

 In the global struggle against the coronavirus, corruption has grown into one of the most nettlesome obstacles.
-Officials from South Africa to Colombia have been accused of stealing money as their countries swelled health-care budgets to meet the crisis.
+Officials from South Africa to Colombia have been accused of stealing money as their countries swelled health care budgets to meet the crisis.

 'Little bribe box'